One Legged Golf Swing Drill

 Rotation in the Rotary SwingRotation back and through is critical to the one plane swing

 Use your whole body to turn rather than moving off the ball and then sliding back into it.
 You won't be able to hit the ball properly if you do that.
+The GOAT Drill system builds this same pattern of centered rotation into every rep you take.

 Start Small

-Just make little half or three quarter swings at first, then rotate through the shot and let your back leg come around into a natural finish position as the rotation of your body pulls it through.
+Just make little half or three quarter swings at first, then rotate through the shot and let your trail leg come around into a natural finish position as the rotation of your body pulls it through.

 One Legged DrillOne Legged Drill: Setup and backswing